-Niina Vatanen is a visual artist working with photographs, text, sound and found material.
+Niina Vatanen is a multidisciplinary artist working with photographs, text, sound and found material.
+Starting with her own personal diaries to archival materials found in museums, Vatanen has repeatedly attempted to depict time and our perception of it as the core question in her work.
 Vatanen builds layers into her images through painting, cutting, bonding, staging and re-photographing.
 She also uses simple, playful interventions to point our gaze directly at the photographic surface, revealing the act of seeing as an inherent element of photography, and explores perception in the interaction between the visible and the not visible.

-Niina Vatanen has published two books with the German publishing house Kehrer Verlag: Archive Play (2014) and A Room’s Memory/Huoneen muisti (2013).
+Niina Vatanen has published three books with the German publishing house Kehrer Verlag: Time Atlas (2019), Archive Play (2014) and A Room’s Memory/Huoneen muisti (2013).
 Vatanen lives and works in Helsinki.